couchbase/cbft/DESIGN.md

 ## A Managed, Central Planner (MCP)

 The Cfg system has a subscription feature, so Cfg clients can be notified when data in the distributed Cfg changes.

-We'll use this feature and introduce a new, separate, standalone planner-like program which will be used as a cluster-wide singleton.  ns-server's master facilities will spawn, re-spawn and stop a single, cluster-wide instance of this new Managed, Central Planner (MCP) process.
+We'll use this feature and introduce a new, separate, standalone planner-like program, called the "Managed, Central Planner" (MCP), which will be used as a cluster-wide singleton.  ns-server's master facilities will spawn, re-spawn and stop a single, cluster-wide instance of this new MCP process.

-A simple version of the MCP is roughly equivalent to this existing cbft cmd-line option...
+A simple version of the MCP is roughly equivalent to this existing cbft command-line option...

     cbft -tags=planner ...

-There's a possibility that ns-server's master facilities might actually have more than one master running with potential races between concurrent masters.
+There's a possibility that ns-server's master facilities might have more than one master running with potential races between concurrent masters.
 That's suboptimal but survivable, as cbft's planner (and MCP) will use CAS-like features in the Cfg to determine Cfg update race winners.

 Of note, an Enterprise Edition of cbftint might ship with a more advanced MCP program, such as a planner than moves PIndexes with